Configuration

 ../_images/isp_configuration_local.png

-The remote machine MAGS will use for this backup has to be a Linux system supported by the SPECTRUM PROTECT client, the SPECTRUM PROTECT client has to be installed and configured (dsm.sys and dsm.opt properly setup, communication to SPECTRUM PROTECT server possible without password prompt) and has to be reachable via SSH.
+The remote machine MAGS will use for this backup has to be a Linux system supported by the STORAGE PROTECT client, the STORAGE PROTECT client has to be installed and configured (dsm.sys and dsm.opt properly setup, communication to STORAGE PROTECT server possible without password prompt) and has to be reachable via SSH.
 Furthermore, the path you want to backup has to be mounted on that Linux machine.
 So if you are backing up NFS resources, make sure the exports are properly mounted on the Linux machine used by MAGS and the path is known.

 Once you created the new MAGS instance, configure it by providing the Linux machine’s IP address or network name under “Server IP” and the SSH port under “Server SSH-Port” (typically 22).
 Other protocols such as telnet are not supported.
 Supply a Unix user name and password.
 If the dsm.sys on the Unix machine contains more than one “servername” stanzas, provide the one you want to use under “TSM Servername”.